Pandugmail/MavenProject/README.md

-# create new WAR project
+# create new WAR project and integrate it with Jenkins